Who kills Graham? Emmerdale reveals full line-up of suspects and motives

 Charity Dingle

 Ryan Shares refuses to assist Graham steal from Kim any extra, and finally ends up locked in a hut by the ex-soldier to maintain him away from the the tyrannical Tate.
-When Charity Dingle – who by the way has deliberate a shock wedding ceremony that day to fiancée Vanessa Woodfield – finds out her son has been used and abused by Graham, simply weeks after he meddled in her relationship with youthful offspring Noah who she blames for his drug overdose, she grows obsessive about instructing him a lesson.
+When Charity Dingle – who by the way has deliberate a shock marriage ceremony that day to fiancée Vanessa Woodfield – finds out her son has been used and abused by Graham, simply weeks after he meddled in her relationship with youthful offspring Noah who she blames for his drug overdose, she grows obsessive about instructing him a lesson.
+Moreover, she has actual company and might be the true offender behind his killing.

-“Charity has more than one motive to do him in,” says Emma Atkins.
+“Charity has more than one motive to do him in,” says Emma Atkins on whether or not Charity would kill Graham.
 “It goes right back to when Joe came to the village and Graham was helping him destroy the Dingles.
 Why does this man hate her family so much?
 She’s fed up and goes after him, and absolutely could be driven to murder.”

 Jamie Tate & Andrea Tate

-Graham’s revelation of his one-night stand with Andrea wrecked her marriage to Jamie, and the estranged pair are nonetheless at odds when Mr Foster provides extra gas to the fireplace by telling Kim’s son one other huge secret about his different half that makes them each need him lifeless.
+Graham’s revelation of his one-night stand with Andrea wrecked her marriage to Jamie, and the estranged pair are nonetheless at odds when Mr Foster provides extra gasoline to the fireplace by telling Kim’s son one other large secret about his different half that makes them each need him useless.
 “Andrea is a survivor which means she could kill,” says Anna Nightingale.
 “She has a certain level of control of her life again and Graham is the person that could take it all away.”

 Alexander Lincoln says of Jamie’s sophisticated motives: “He’s far more innocent and naive than the rest of the Tates, but with everything that kicks off I definitely think he could have the capacity to murder.
 I love Jamie getting darker and stronger, it’s really interesting.
 Graham is like a stepdad to him in a weird way but he triggers this whole situation.”